block-wallet/block-extension-dev-docs/provider/README.md

 # BlockWallet Ethereum Provider API

 The BlockWallet extension injects an ethereum provider on every site that the user visits.
-This document aims to help developers to connect to Blank Wallet.
+This document aims to help developers to connect to BlockWallet.

+## If your project is already support injected providers or specific wallets like MetaMask, your site is most-likely already ready to be used with BlockWallet.
+As long as you don't specifically check for a certain property like `isMetaMask`, you can connect BlockWallet as you would other browser wallets.

 ## Provider detection